rgreinho/docs/ryr-docs/docs/index.md

 “Request yo rack” proposes to simplify the process by automating all these tasks, and reducing the requester efforts to 3 simple steps:

-1. Select the location on the map
+1. Select the location on the map.
-2. Review/Edit the information
+2. Review/Edit the information.
-3. Submit
+3. Submit.